Are eggs healthy for weight loss and for our health in general according to scientific research?

 So, are eggs healthy for weight loss and are eggs good or bad for you in general according to scientific research?
 Well, the short answer is no. Although, some studies say that egg consumption has no significant effects on blood pressure in adults and is not associated with the risk of CVD and cardiac mortality in the general population but still eggs may be bad for our health.
 Most of the studies say that egg consumption may increase the risk of stroke, type 2 diabetes, all-cause and cancer mortality.

-If you want to find out how science-based nutrition and diet can prevent and treat the most common diseases, improve your overall health and help you live longer then you can click the link below to learn more:
+If you want to find out how science-based nutrition and diet can prevent and treat the most common diseases, improve your overall health and help you live longer then you can click here to learn more.

 If you don’t want to miss my other articles then click here to subscribe to my Telegram Channel or submit the form below to subscribe to my email newsletter and get updates about new articles via email.